liddiard/stream-editor/README.md

 # stream-editor

-An interactive web UI for building and debugging Linux text stream editing commands like sed, grep, and awk.
+Stream Editor is an online tool for interactively writing and chaining command-line text manipulation utilities, such as `sed`, `grep`, and `awk`.

-Idea: Linux text manipulations are really powerful for pattern extraction and data formatting, but the shell can be a diffcult interface for tinkering with them and inspecting the output as you pipe it from one command to another.
+Text transformation tools provided by Unix operating systems are incredibly powerful for pattern extraction, formatting, and data manipulation, but a command line isn't always the best interface for using them when it comes to experimentation and debugging, especially if you want to chain several commands together with pipes.

-Stream Editor tries to solve this with a pretty web UI that lets you inspect your input and output at each step of the way with an optional GitHub-style visual diff of changes after each command.
+Stream Editor provides an accessible web interface that dynamicalaly updates output as you make changes to input text and the commands applied to it.
+It allows you to chain multiple commands together and observe the output after each step, optionally with a visual diff of deleted/added text with red/green highlights.

+Once you've landed on the operations you want to use, you can export them as a series of command-line pipes with a single click, or share them with a unique URL.

 Read more [on my website](https://harrisonliddiard.com/project/stream-editor/).